-Operating expenses included \$171 million and \$183 million in 2022 and 2021, respectively, related to the Change Program.
+Operating expenses included \$171 million in 2022 related to the Change Program, which transitioned Thomson Reuters from a holding company to an operating company, and from a content provider into a content-driven technology company.
 The charges included severance as well as costs to drive technology and digital sales efficiencies.
+The Change Program was completed on December 31, 2022.